Welcome to the Revival!

 In response, the U.S. Conference of Catholic Bishops is initiating a three-year grassroots revival of devotion and faith in the real presence of Jesus in the Eucharist, culminating in the first National Eucharistic Congress in the United States since 1975.
-The congress will take place in Indianapolis in 2024.
+The congress will take place in Indianapolis in July of 2024.

 On June 19, the feast of Corpus Christi, the National Eucharistic Revival will be launched with eucharistic processions taking place in archdioceses and dioceses around the country.
 What follows is three years of diving deeper into the meaning of the Eucharist through catechesis, liturgical celebrations and prayer.